fadyat/gigaslack/README.md

 #
 # Example: "Well done! :clap: :clap: :clap:"
 SLACK_CUSTOM_SUCCESS_MSG_FOOTER="Well done! :clap: :clap: :clap:"

+# Case sensivity of the searching value.
+# By default, is false.
+#
+# Example: "Hello" and "hello" will be treated as the same value.
+SLACK_CUSTOM_CASE_SENSITIVE=false
 ```

 If any errors happen in the columns, search of data content - they will be represented to the final user.